Today in World War II History—May 31, 1940 & 1945

 In Italy, civilians are banned from driving private cars, and a gasoline conservation plan is announced.

-Britain has road signs removed and railway signs obscured to confuse potential invaders.
+Britain orders removal of road and railway signs that show name, direction, or distance, to confuse potential invaders.

 US Marines & Army troops occupy Shuri town on Okinawa.